Our projects grow with the needs of the community.

 Trip 5 — 2024 (From Growth to Generational Impact)

-Trip 5 was our first time to SB.
+Trip 5 was our first time to Senya Beraku.
 From there we went to Bibiani and Kumasi, capturing before-and-after progress of schools we worked on, strengthening partnerships, and continuing teacher training as resources allowed.

 Ongoing projects